thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 TextField({ id: 'username-id' }).has({ placeholder: 'USERNAME' });
 ```

 The difference between this approach and using `exists()` is that `exists()` is less explicit as it will succeed as long as there is at least one match.
-Going back to the example of where we have two textfields with placeholders `USERNAME` and `PASSWORD`, say if we were to write a test like:
+With the two textfields for the username and password, if we were to write a test like this:

 ```js
 TextField().has({ placeholder: 'USERNAME' });